Codort/website/content/open-source.md

 ---

 There are many companies that call themselves 'open source' or 'open core', even if they're not.
-We take a look at these descriptions, situate ourselves among them and then describe the motivations and process to make our repositories open source.
+We take a look at these descriptions, situate ourselves among them and then describe the motivation and process to make our repositories open source.

 ### Open source and open core